-- Main partners (since project start): AbbVie, USA; Astellas Pharma, Japan; AstraZeneca, Sweden; Bayer Healthcare, Germany; BioAscent, UK; Bristol-Myers Squibb, USA; Broad Institute, M.I.T and Harvard, USA; Celgene Global Health, USA; Centro Nacional de Pesquisa em Energia e Materiais (CNPEM), Brazilian Biosciences National Laboratory (LNBio), Brazil; Daiichi Sankyo, Japan; Daiichi Sankyo RD Novare, Japan; Drug Discovery Unit, University of Dundee, UK; DuPont (formerly E.I du Pont Nemours), USA; Eisai Co., Ltd, Japan; Griffith Institute for Drug Discovery (GRIDD), Griffith University, Australia;GlaxoSmithKline, Spain; Institut Pasteur Korea (IPK), South Korea; Institute of Microbial Chemistry, Japan; Johnson & Johnson, USA; IS Global, Centre de Recerca en Salut Internacional de Barcelona (CRESIB), Spain; Kitasato Institute for Life Sciences, Japan; Laboratory of Microbiology, Parasitology, and Hygiene (LMPH), University of Antwerp, Belgium; London School of Hygiene & Tropical Medicine (LSHTM), UK; Medicines for Malaria Venture (MMV), Switzerland; Merck, USA; Northwick Park Institute for Medical Research, UK; Pfizer Ldt. (formerly Anacor Pharmaceuticals), USA; Sanofi, France; Boehringer Ingelheim, Animal Health Business Unit (formerly Sanofi Merial), USA; Special Programme for Research and Training in Tropical Diseases, WHO-TDR, Switzerland; Takeda Pharmaceutical Company Ltd., Japan; TB Alliance, USA; The Swiss Tropical and Public Health Institute, Switzerland; Shionogi & Co.
-Ltd, Japan; Sequella, Inc., USA; University of Cape Town (UCT), South Africa; Walter Reed Army Institute, USA; Zoetis (formerly Pfizer Animal Health), USA.
+- Main partners (since project start): AbbVie, USA; Astellas Pharma, Japan; AstraZeneca, Sweden; Bayer Healthcare, Germany; BioAscent, UK; Bristol-Myers Squibb, USA; Broad Institute, M.I.T and Harvard, USA; Celgene Corporation, USA; Centro Nacional de Pesquisa em Energia e Materiais (CNPEM), Brazilian Biosciences National Laboratory (LNBio), Brazil; Daiichi Sankyo, Japan; Daiichi Sankyo RD Novare, Japan; Drug Discovery Unit, University of Dundee, UK; DuPont (formerly E.I du Pont Nemours), USA; Eisai Co., Ltd., Japan; Griffith Institute for Drug Discovery (GRIDD), Griffith University, Australia;GlaxoSmithKline, Spain; Institut Pasteur Korea (IPK), South Korea; Institute of Microbial Chemistry, Japan; Johnson & Johnson, USA; IS Global, Centre de Recerca en Salut Internacional de Barcelona (CRESIB), Spain; Kitasato Institute for Life Sciences, Japan; Laboratory of Microbiology, Parasitology, and Hygiene (LMPH), University of Antwerp, Belgium; London School of Hygiene & Tropical Medicine (LSHTM), UK; Medicines for Malaria Venture (MMV), Switzerland; Merck, USA; Northwick Park Institute for Medical Research, UK; Pfizer Ldt. (formerly Anacor Pharmaceuticals), USA; Sanofi, France; Boehringer Ingelheim, Animal Health Business Unit (formerly Sanofi Merial), USA; Special Programme for Research and Training in Tropical Diseases, WHO-TDR, Switzerland; Takeda Pharmaceutical Company Ltd., Japan; TB Alliance, USA; The Swiss Tropical and Public Health Institute, Switzerland; Shionogi & Co., Ltd., Japan; Sequella, Inc., USA; University of Cape Town (UCT), South Africa; Walter Reed Army Institute, USA; Zoetis (formerly Pfizer Animal Health), USA.

 - Project start: Ongoing

 - Funding (since project start): Bill & Melinda Gates Foundation, USA; Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), The Netherlands; Federal Ministry of Education and Research (BMBF through KfW), Germany; German Corporation for International Cooperation (GIZ) on behalf of the Government of the Federal Republic of Germany, Germany; Global Health Innovative Technology (GHIT) Fund, Japan; Médecins Sans Frontières/Doctors without Borders, International; Ministry of Foreign and European Affairs (MAEE), France; Spanish Agency for International Development Cooperation (AECID), Spain; Swiss Agency for Development and Cooperation (SDC), Switzerland.

 More than 20 novel series were identified in 2017 and are currently being progressed.